Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Applications

 \subsubsection{Three-Photon Transport with up to Two-Photon Interactions}

-We begin our analysis of three-photon transport by considering the type of processes in which at most two photons interact throughout the transport, corresponding to the $\hat{T}^{(0)}$ contribution, which generalizes the two-photon scattering problem to include an individually propagating third photon.
+We begin our analysis of three-photon transport by considering the type of processes in which at most two photons interact throughout the ensemble, corresponding to the $\hat{T}^{(0)}$ contribution, which generalizes the two-photon scattering problem to include an individually propagating third photon.

-The $\hat{T}^{(0)}$ term includes two distinct transport scenarios: non-interacting three-photon transport and two-photon interacting transport with one individually propagating photon.
-As illustrated in the concatenated diagrams in Fig.~\ref{fig:secB1a}-\ref{fig:secB1d}, these processes represent straightforward extensions of the two-photon scattering problem addressed in Sec. \ref{subsec:two-photon}.
-The third photon, represented by the bottom line in these diagrams, either propagates freely or scatters individually with atoms, with its scattering term factoring out from the two-photon interaction terms at each atomic site.
+The $\hat{T}^{(0)}$ term includes two distinct transport scenarios: non-interacting elastic three-photon transport and two-photon interactions with one individual elastically scattered photon.
+As illustrated in the concatenated diagrams in Fig.~\ref{fig:secB1a}-\ref{fig:secB1d}, which are built in analogy with Fig.~\ref{fig:concatenated diag but}, these processes represent straightforward extensions of the two-photon scattering problem addressed in Sec.~\ref{subsec:two-photon}.
+The third photon, represented by the bottom line in these diagrams, scatters individually, with its scattering term factoring out from the two-photon interaction terms at each atomic site.
 Consequently, the scattering matrix $\hat{T}^{(0)}$ for these transport processes can be expressed as the product of the two-photon scattering matrices multiplied by the individual scattering term of the third photon.
-In addition, this expression inherently includes the three-photon individual scattering contribution(Fig.~\ref{fig:secB1a}), as ${}_{22}\hat{S}_{p_1p_2,k_1k_2}$ already accounts for individual scattering of two photons at a single atomic site.
-The $\hat{T}^{(0)}$ term can be concisely written as:
+In addition, this expression inherently includes the three-photon individual scattering contribution in Fig.~\ref{fig:secB1a}, as ${}_{22}\hat{S}_{p_1p_2,k_1k_2}$ is the full two-photon scattering matrix including both the connected and factorisable parts and thus already accounts for individual elastic scattering of two photons at a single atomic site.
+The $\hat{T}^{(0)}$ term can therefore be concisely written as,